tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 Bringing my tests over to Node I used what seems like the most popular option which is [Mocha](https://mochajs.org/).
 I've never used it before but it seems fine.

-I can run my tests with the following command
+I can run my tests with the following command which I entered as a `test` script within my *package.json*:
 ```bash
 mocha -r ts-node/register src/tests/**/*-test.ts
 ```